Finiteness of complete intersection dimensions of RHom complexes and Ext modules: Introduction

 In this paper, we study the consequences of $\RHom_R(M,N)$ and its homologies having finite complete intersection homological dimension.
-Complete intersection dimension for finitely generated modules over Noetherian ring was first established by Avramov, Gasharov, and Peeva \cite{Completeintersectiondimension} as an homological invariant that measures how close a given ring is to being a complete intersection.
+Complete intersection dimension for finitely generated modules over Noetherian rings was first established by Avramov, Gasharov, and Peeva \cite{Completeintersectiondimension} as a homological invariant that measures how close a given ring is to being a complete intersection.
 As one might expect, a Noetherian local ring is a complete intersection if and only if the residue field has finite complete intersection dimension in a version of the classical Auslander-Buchsbaum-Serre theorem.
 The concept of complete intersection dimension was expanded to include non-finitely generated modules by Sahandi, Sharif, and Yassemi \cite{HomologicalFlatDimension}, who also first defined the complete intersection injective dimension (or CI-id) of a module.
 Sather-Wagstaff has extensively studied complete intersection dimension, and expanded its study to complexes in \cite{CompleteIntersectionDimensionsForComplexes, CompleteIntersectionDimensionsandFoxbyClasses}.

-Throughout our paper, we often prove in parallel results using multiple homological dimensions.
-In order to be concise, we generally refer to projective dimension and complete intersection dimension as $\hdim$, and injective and upper complete intersection injective dimension $\hid$.
+Throughout this paper, we often prove in parallel results using multiple homological dimensions.
+In order to be concise, we generally refer to projective dimension and complete intersection dimension as $\hdim$.
+In the first case, $\hid$ denotes injective dimension, while in the second case denotes upper complete intersection injective dimension (which is a slightly stronger version of complete intersection injective dimension, and will be defined in detail later in the paper).

-We obtain several stability results concerning finite complete intersection homological dimension of RHom complexes and several consequences of having Ext modules with finite complete intersection homological dimension.
-After providing background for the derived category of a ring and complete intersection homological dimensions, we first establish some stability results concerning complete intersection dimension of RHom complexes.
+After providing necessary background for the derived category of a ring and complete intersection homological dimensions, we first establish in Section \ref{section:FinitenessOfCIdimRHom} some stability results concerning complete intersection dimension of RHom complexes.
 In particular, we prove our first main theorem: